puppetlabs/puppet-instruqt-tracks/pe-401-lab-1-0-use-pdk-to-create-and-test-a-new-module/01-use-pdk-to-create-and-test-a-new-module/assignment.md

 ---

 🎈 **Congratulations!**
 You wrote your first module and a set of meaningful unit tests to go along with the functionality you introduced.
-You also used the `puppet resource` command to explore an existing environment to gain insight into your current environment and learned how to use PDK to easily generate templates.
+You also used the `puppet resource` command to explore an existing environment to gain insight into your current environment and learned how to use PDK to easily generate templates, eliminating the need for you to write boilerplate code.